tekacs/CarbonFin-Outliner-Ruby/README.md

 They are useful as an interim measure until the CFO dev can introduce Dropbox syncing.

+The gems 'mechanize' and 'nokogiri' are required.

+    gem install mechanize

+should install all dependencies.

 ## Utility Scripts

 First, add your username and password to login.rb.